-Finally, remember to consider all those practical additions you want from an office, too – from enough pens and coasters to protect your furniture, to a footrest and lumbar support to help keep you comfortable.
+Remember to think about all the practical features you want in an office, such as enough pens and coasters to protect your furniture and a footrest and lumbar support to keep you comfortable.

 5. Keep a multi-purpose mindset

-Want some more style and decor inspiration?
-Check out our conservatory interior guide for more ideas.
+Interested in style and decor inspiration?
+For more ideas, check out our conservatory interior guide.